 The Pathway and River Cleanup is an annual event involving thousands of volunteers who generously donate their time to help clean up Calgary.

-Registration for the 50th annual Pathway and River Cleanup will open in March 2017.
+Registration for the 50th Annual Pathway and River Cleanup will open February 27, 2017.

 To volunteer for the Pathway and River Cleanup, you must be: